P-p-H-d/mlib/README.md

 Initialize the container `container` (aka constructor) to an empty container.
 Also called the default constructor of the container.
+`container` shall be not initialized

 ##### `void name_init_set(name_t container, const name_t ref)`

 Initialize the container `container` (aka constructor) and set it to a copy of `ref`.
 This method is only created if the `INIT_SET` & `SET` methods are provided.
 Also called the copy constructor of the container.
+`container` shall be not initialized

 ##### `void name_set(name_t container, const name_t ref)`